RECHO technology

-The technology backing echosonic exploits the transient effects within the sensing mechanisms of microphone or other sensors to directly extract features of time series signals for machine learning.
+The technology backing RECHO exploits the non-linear oscillations effects within the sensing mechanisms of microphone or other sensors to directly extract features of time series signals for machine learning.
 As such, computing power hungry machine learning training and inference could be operated purely on the smart audio device (i.e., Google Home, Apple Homepod, Amazon Alexa, etc.) locally using very limited samples without the need cloud-based data center and high performance computers.
 The computing system will be more securer and more human centric.

 Reference: Shougat, M. R. E. U., Li, X., Mollik, T., & Perkins, E. (2021).
 A Hopf physical reservoir computer.
 Scientific Reports, 11(1), 1-13.